 We believe the best place for students to progress is in a classroom with their peers, led by a subject specialist.

-- We recognise that high quality teaching, differentiated for individual students, is the first step (Wave 1) in responding to students who have or may have SEND needs.
+• We recognise that high quality teaching is the first step (Wave 1) in responding to students who have or may have SEND needs.
+Our teaching is adaptive to respond to the needs of all young people.

-- Many children (Wave 2) may receive short term support in the classroom through extra differentiation to help students access the curriculum or short term interventions.
+• Many students (Wave 2) may receive short term support in the classroom through extra adaptation to help access the curriculum.
+This may include short-term interventions, with clearly defined goals.

-- Some children (Wave 3) will have extra help, on a longer-term basis in order to accelerate progress and ensure they can fulfil their potential.
-A few children may benefit from support and advice from other professionals and specialists.
+• Some students (Wave 3) will have extra support, on a longer-term basis in order to accelerate progress and ensure they can fulfil their potential.
+Targeted students may benefit from support and advice from other professionals and specialists.

-The graduated response – this is used to determine what type of support is best suited to each child
+The graduated response – this is used to determine what type of support is best suited to each young person:

 High quality teaching plus extra short term support